-- 20.1 All outfitter base camps shall be located at least 305 metres (1000 ft) from a dwelling unit that is not part of the operation. - 20.2 All accommodations provided in conjunction with outfitter base camps and shall comply with The Public Health Act. - 20.3 Council may establish standards limiting the total number of guests and guest rooms, and the location of buildings and accessory activities as a condition of issuing a discretionary use permit for outfitter base camps.
-Any increase in the number of guests or guest rooms shall require a new discretionary use development permit approval. - 20.4 Outfitter base camps will be ancillary to a permitted agricultural operation and located on the same site. - 20.5 A use that is established secondary to an agricultural operation shall cease to be permitted when the operator ceases to operate the lands.
+- A) All outfitter base camps shall be located at least 305 metres (1000 ft) from a dwelling that is not part of the operation. - B) All seasonal accommodations provided in conjunction with outfitter base camps and shall comply with The Public Health Act. - C) Council may establish standards limiting the total number of guests and guest rooms, and the location of buildings and accessory activities as a condition of issuing a discretionary use permit for outfitter base camps.
+Any increase in the number of guests or guest rooms shall require a new discretionary use development permit approval. - D) Outfitter base camps will be ancillary to a permitted agricultural operation and located on the same site. - E) All outfitter base camps established secondary to an agricultural operation shall cease to be permitted when the operator ceases to operate the lands as an outfitter base camp.

-21 Intensive Livestock Operations (ILOs)
+21) Intensive Livestock Operations (ILOs)